-NYU will provide funds toward tuition and fees and Veterans'' Affairs (VA) will match NYU's contribution for each eligible veteran student.
+NYU will provide funds toward tuition and fees and Veterans Affairs (VA) will match NYU's contribution for each eligible veteran student.
 The amount of Yellow Ribbon awarded is determined by the amount of other benefits provided to an eligible student.
 First, post 9/11 GI benefits are applied toward tuition and fees.
 The Yellow Ribbon award (and matching funds from the VA) then cover up to $7,000 (up to $3,500 from NYU and up to $3,500 in VA matching funds) per academic year for tuition and fees not covered by Post 9/11 GI Bill benefits.
-Students attending the Graduate Stern School of Business or the Center for Urban Science + Progress may receive up to $10,000 from the Yellow Ribbon program and up to a matching $10,000 from the VA, if eligible.
+There are some exceptions.
+Students attending the Graduate Stern School of Business, the Center for Urban Science + Progress or the Graduate School of Arts and Science may receive up to $10,000 from the Yellow Ribbon program and up to a matching $10,000 from the VA, if eligible.
 Students attending the NYU School of Law may receive up to $20,000 from the VA, if eligible, with a matching amount of up to $20,000 from the Yellow Ribbon Program.
 Students attending the Graduate Silver School of Social Work may receive up to $7,500 from the Yellow Ribbon program and up to a matching $7,500 from the VA, if eligible.
-Students attending the Graduate School of Engineering may receive up to $5,000 from the Yellow Ribbon program and up to a matching $5,000 from the VA, if eligible.
+Students attending the Graduate School of Engineering may receive up to $12,500 from the Yellow Ribbon program and up to a matching $12,500 from the VA, if eligible.
+Graduate students in Global Public Health may receive up to $7,000 from the Yellow Ribbon Program and another up to a matching $7,000 from the VA if eligible.

 Yellow Ribbon recipients should be aware that NYU is committed to our student veterans but must also take into account our limited scholarship funds and the needs of all of our eligible students.
 Undergraduate students receiving Yellow Ribbon benefits who have also been awarded NYU scholarship may receive combined veteran's benefits, Yellow Ribbon benefits and NYU scholarship up to, but not exceeding, their tuition and fees.